Hepsiburada-Mobil-Android-Bootcamp/egegunduz-odev1/README.md

 # Assignment 1

-### Includes two scren design and a usage example of LiveData.
+### Includes two screen designs and a usage example of LiveData.

 * The app launches with the first design (login screen).
 * To reach the second design (profile screen), user should press the "Login" button.